 If you are the noncustodial parent, the court must also grant you visitation rights.
 The courts generally believe that the child will benefit from frequent and ongoing contact with both parents, unless there is a compelling reason not to grant visitation to one parent.
 In some cases, grandparents can also seek access to their grandchildren through a court order and demonstrate that this contact is in the interests of the child.

 At Gill Law Group, we help parents and families find an effective and practical visitation agreement that works for all parties.
 We work closely to ensure that the agreement promotes the welfare and health of the child.
 Whether you are facing complex issues due to relocation or need to modify a current visitation, we can help you navigate the process.
-Our Irvine visitation attorneys always keep in mind your best interests and put our heart and soul into protecting your family's well-being.
+Our Orange County visitation attorneys always keep in mind your best interests and put our heart and soul into protecting your family's well-being.

 Important notes regarding child visitation: